Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Kanye Googled Christian dentists in my area.

-Army Hammer Googled, wines that go with Chinese.
+Army Falmer Googled, wines that go with Chinese.

 Megan Markle Googled, is the race card an actual card?

-Johnny Depp Googled, Do courts check what's in your thermos?
+Johnny Depp Googled, do quartz check what's in your thermos?

-And Amber Heard Googled 10 foods that will help you poop.
+And Amber Heard Googled, 10 foods that will help you poop.
+Oh, well, that's quite

 So